 On the Rue Auguste Orts, near the Bourse in the beginning of the 20th century there was a theatre named Olympia which specialised in so called ‘cafe concert’, very popular at that period.
-It became Ambassador in the 1920’s and cinema around 1938.
+It became Ambassador in the 1920’s and cinema in 1930.
 Seating was provided in orchestra and two balcony level.
 One of the first films shown there was “Je Chante” with Charles Trenet, which makes a good transition from a theatre concert hall to cinema.

 It continued in the 1940’s with for example “Unconquered” with Gary Cooper.
 It often showed films concurrent with the Scala Cinema, and sometimes with Victory Cinema.
 “Forbidden Planet”, “The Girl Can’t Help It.
 In 1957 it showed "Around the World in 80 Days” in Todd-AO.
 I was there as a little kid.

 The cinema was then equipped for 70mm films and showed blockbusters with success; “Ben Hur”, “The Longest Day”, “Cleopatra”, My Fair Lady".
 In the 1970’s it became specialised in movies for children, cartoons in particular and was renamed Ambassador Disney Cine.
 The entrance was redecorated ‘Disneyland’ style.
 It always showed the latest Disney production or revival of Disney’s classic films.
 It closed in 1989.